Browse classes and activities online, register online and make payments

 Day Camp Partnerships

-Our Park'n It Day Camp teams up with local schools and non-profit organizations for a week-long summer day camp experience in the Regional Parks.
-Kids enjoy activities including, boating, hiking, environmental education programs, arts and crafts, field games, swimming and more, under the caring supervision of our trained Recreation Leaders.
-If you work for a school or community-based organization that serves kids who have socioeconomic, transportation, or other barriers to outdoor recreation, please contact Recreation Coordinator Philip Coffin at firstname.lastname@example.org or (510) 544-2566, for more information.
+Our Park'n It Day Camp teams up with local elementary schools and non-profit organizations for a week-long summer day camp experience in the Regional Parks.
+Kids 5 to 12 enjoy activities including, boating, hiking, environmental education programs, arts and crafts, field games, swimming and more, under the caring supervision of our trained Recreation Leaders.
+If you work for a school or community-based organization that serves kids who have socioeconomic, transportation, or other barriers to outdoor recreation, please contact Recreation Coordinator Philip Coffin at email@example.com or (510) 544-2566, for more information.
 You can also complete the web-based application at the link below, or print out and mail the PDF application.